Special Services and Opportunities

 - Enrollment Management

 - First-Year TRAC

 - Campus Life & Student Success Programs and Services

 - Student Support Services

 - Safe Spaces Ally Project

 Located in the Welcome Center at 2200 Campbell Street, the departments in Enrollment effectively recruit, enroll and support a diverse student body at Texas A&M University-Commerce.
 Enrollment Management prides itself in providing exemplary student service in a continuous improvement and cohesive environment.
-The offices that provide quality customer service to our students include Undergraduate Admissions, Registrar, Financial Aid and Scholarships, Veterans and Military Services, New Student and Family Programs, Testing Center, and Outreach & Community Engagement.
+The offices that provide quality customer service to our students include Undergraduate Admissions, Registrar, Financial Aid and Scholarships, Veterans and Military Services, New Student and Family Programs, and Testing Center.

 Located in the Welcome Center at 2200 Campbell Street, this office is responsible for both the recruitment and enrollment of new undergraduate students.
 For more information, please contact the Office of Undergraduate Admissions at 903-886-5000.